 But once you find your way around its menus, the Innova 3160g is just as fast as any Launch OBD2 diagnostic scan tool.
 And it uses external batteries as well, just like the Launch CRP123i and Launch CRP129i.
 The only difference is that the 3160g takes 3 AA batteries (included in the kit).

 Portability is always a big deal when you’re choosing a scanner.
 That’s especially true if you want something that can easily fit in the car’s front storage compartments.
 Or perhaps a scan tool that you can throw in a toolbox or backpack and not feel any bulkiness.

-Once again, the Launch CRP123i is similar to the Launch CRP129i when it comes to the systems that they can diagnose.
-They both scan the engine, transmission, ABS and airbag systems for faults.
-The Innova 3160g, on its part, can only diagnose the engine, ABS and airbag, leaving out the transmission system.Check Price at Amazon
+Once again, the Launch CRP123i is similar to the Launch CRP129i when it comes to the systems they can diagnose.
+They both scan the engine, transmission, ABS, and airbag systems for faults.
+The Innova 3160g, on its part, can only diagnose the engine, ABS, and airbag, leaving out the transmission system.Check Price at Amazon

 Would it be accurate to say that the two Launch scanners offer more?
 Absolutely!
-They diagnose the four central systems while Innova’s scanner can only diagnose 3.
-However, just like the CRP123i, the 3160g is capable of displaying freeze frame data, something that the CRP129i doesn’t do.
+They diagnose the four central systems, while Innova’s scanner can only diagnose 3.
+However, just like the CRP123i, the 3160g can display freeze frame data, something that the CRP129i doesn’t do.
 Therefore, the Innova 3160g is not entirely an inferior OBDII diagnostic scanner.

 All three scanners can do battery maintenance.
 However, only the CRP123i and 3160g are equipped to check a vehicle’s I/M readiness status.
 The latter (3160g) makes a robust case for itself by also testing the charging system.